jfmengels/blog/content/blog/simplify/index.md

 	|> List.map (\item -> { item | name = item.name ++ " (from the garden)" })
 ```

-Should we notice that `InTheGarden` is never used (because you recently moved to a flat in Paris for instance), then `NoUnused.CustomTypeConstructors` will suggest this fix
+Should we notice that `InTheGarden` is never used (because you recently moved to a flat in Paris for instance), then `NoUnused.CustomTypeConstructors` will suggest this fix:

 ```diff
 type alias Item =